 AI (artificial intelligence) is the simulation of human intelligence processes by machines, especially computer systems.
-These processes include learning (the acquisition of information and rules for using the information), reasoning (using the rules to reach approximate or definite conclusions) and self-correction.
+These processes include learning (the acquisition of information and rules for using the information), reasoning (using rules to reach approximate or definite conclusions) and self-correction.
 Particular applications of AI include expert systems, speech recognition and machine vision.

 Types of artificial intelligence